-- We have a First Amendment right to read and learn free from censorship and discrimination.
-This means the government can't ban books or censor classroom discussions about race and gender just because they disagree with it. - Since 2021, dozens of states have moved to introduce and pass classroom censorship bills that restrict students and teachers from discussing race, gender, and sexuality in public schools.
-At the same time, politicians and school boards across the country are moving to ban books predominately those by Black and LGBTQ authors from public schools and libraries. - Bast year, the American Library Association recorded 729 book ban challenges targeting 1,597 titles the highest number since the organization began recording data in 2000.
+1 We have a First Amendment right to read and learn free from censorship and discrimination.
+This means the government can't ban books or censor classroom discussions about race and gender just because they disagree with them.

+2 Since 2021, dozens of states have introduced or passed classroom censorship bills that restrict students and teachers from discussing race, gender, and sexuality in public schools.
+At the same time, politicians and school boards across the country are moving to ban books - predominantly those by Black and LGBTQ authors - from public schools and libraries.

+Last year, the American Library Association recorded 1,247 book ban challenges targeting 4,240 unique book titles - the highest number since the organization began recording data in 2000.